kolan72/PoliNorError/README.md

 var readAllTextResult = fileNotFoundPolicy
 				    .Handle(() => File.ReadAllText(source));
 ```

+Note that for `SimplePolicy`  the `PolicyResult.IsSuccess` property will always be true if an exception satisfies the filters and no cancellation occurs.
+Therefore, when handling generic delegates, it's better to check the `NoError` property instead of the `IsSuccess` property to get the `PolicyResult.Result`.

 ### Policy wrap
 For wrap policy by other policy use `WrapPolicy` method, for example: